-Murray has had numerous solo and group exhibitions nationally and her work is held in public and private collections in Australia, Japan, Hong Kong, New Zealand, the UK and New York including the Powerhouse Museum, Goulburn Regional Gallery, University of Western Sydney, University of New South Wales and Commonwealth Bank Collection.
-She has been the recipient of several awards including the Deakin Small Sculpture Prize (2015) and Beowulf Award in the Woollahra Small Sculpture Prize (2015).
-Her work has also been selected as finalist many times in the Woollahra Small Sculpture Prize (2015, 2014, 2012, 2010).
+Murray has had numerous solo and group exhibitions nationally and her work is held in public and private collections in Japan, Hong Kong, New Zealand, the UK, New York and Australia, including the Powerhouse Museum, Goulburn Regional Gallery, Coffs Harbour Regional Gallery, University of Western Sydney, University of New South Wales and the Commonwealth Bank Collection.
+She has been the recipient of several awards including the Deakin Small Sculpture Prize (2015) and the Beowulf Award in the Woollahra Small Sculpture Prize (2015).
+Her work has also been selected as ﬁnalist many times in the Woollahra Small Sculpture Prize (2015, 2014, 2013, 2012, 2010, 2004, 2001).
 She holds an MA (Hons) in Visual Art and currently lectures in Design at the School of Humanities and Communication Arts, Western Sydney University.

 If you would like to be added to this artist's mailing list, please email us here.